TonySl/Radar_Rainforest/README.md

 There have been passive microwave data (C-band included) from AMSR-E and AMSR2 covering a relatively long time span (since 2002), but the two didn't overlap temporally.
 Hence, merging them with a full calibration has not been possible (Du et al. 2017.
 Earth Syst.
 Sci.
 Data 9, 791–808; Moesinger et al. 2020.
 Earth Syst.
 Sci.
 Data 12, 177–196).

-The aim of Project Radar_Rainforest is to fill this knowledge gap, by providing a fully harmonized, long-term (since 1992) C-band radar data set for global land areas, especially for tropical rainforests.
+The aim of Project Radar_Rainforest is to fill this knowledge gap, by providing well calibrated, long-term (since 1992) C-band radar data set for global land areas, especially for tropical rainforests.